Icosahedron Volume Calculator (Regular)

 Where s is the edge length.

-The d20 is the most recognizable die in tabletop gaming — used for the iconic D&D “to-hit” rolls.
+The d20 is the most recognisable die in tabletop gaming, thanks to the D&D “to-hit” roll.

 Where icosahedra appear in real measurements: